open-contracting-extensions/ocds_budget_breakdown_extension/README.md

 ## Guidance

-In the core `planning.budget` block, `budget.amount` should be used to capture the total value of the budget for the contracting process.
+In the core `planning.budget` block, `budget.amount` should be used to capture the total value of the budget for a future contracting process.

 Where `budget.budgetBreakdown` is used to express a multi-source budget but the organization details are not known for one or more parts of the budget, for example in a PPP where part of the budget will be provided by the successful private sector bidder, the `sourceParty.name` field should be used to provide a free text explanation of the source of the budget, e.g. "Private sector investment from successful bidder".